Arrangements of hypersurfaces and Bestvina-Brady groups: Introduction

 The class of Bestvina-Brady groups $N_{\G}$ which are quasi-projective was determined by Dimca, Papadima and Suciu in~\cite{dps:08a} as those corresponding to either trees or special multipartite complete graphs $\G$, i.e. $N_\G=\F_{n_0}\times \ldots \times \F_{n_r}$ with either $r\geq 2$ or $n_i=1$ for some $i$.
 In~\cite{dps:08a}, it was proved in particular that the Stallings-Bieri groups are quasi-projective.
-It was noticed by Matei and Suciu in 2004, and pointed out in~\cite{ps:06a}, that the Stallings group may be realized as the fundamental group of the complement of a complex line arrangement in $\P^2$, first considered by Arvola in unpublished work from 1992, see~\cite{Ra:97}.
+It was first noticed by the third named author and Suciu in 2004, and pointed out in~\cite{ps:06a}, that the Stallings group may be realized as the fundamental group of the complement of a complex line arrangement in $\P^2$.
+This arrangement (together with a presentation of its fundamental group) was first considered by Arvola in an unpublished work from 1992 (see~\cite{Ra:97}).
+An explicit isomorphism between the latter and the Stallings group can be found in~\cite{SUCIU-Betti}.
 In~\cite{M07} and~\cite{ACM-artin} we reported on our generalization of this observation.
 More precisely, we exhibited in~\cite{M07}, for each quasi-projective Bestvina-Brady group $N_{\G}$, a complex line arrangement in $\P^2$ having $N_{\G}$ as the fundamental group of the complement, and in~\cite{ACM-artin} higher dimensional hyperplane arrangements realizing just the Stallings-Bieri groups.
 In this work we will present the geometric construction that was announced in~\cite{M07,ACM-artin} (see Theorem~\ref{thm-111} for more details).

 \begin{thm0} Let $\G$ be a graph on $v$ vertices, and suppose $N_\G$ is a quasi-projective Bestvina-Brady group.
 Then $N_\G$ is the fundamental group of the complement of a hyperplane arrangement $\A_\G$ in $\P^r$, for some~$r< v$ depending only on~$\G$. \end{thm0}